 Back in 2016, I did a solo trip to Cartagena and although the city was beautiful and full of culture, I had mixed feelings coming back home; partly because it was my second solo trip and I didn’t make the best of my stay.
 Well, a little more than two years later, my cousin did her own solo trip to Cartagena and had a great time!
-If you’re looking for a detailed Cartagena travel guide, read more about how Krista spent 3 nights, 4 days in Cartagena along with a few things to know before traveling to Cartagena.
+If you’re looking for a detailed Cartagena travel guide, read more about how Krista spent 3 nights, and 4 days in Cartagena along with a few things to know before traveling to Cartagena.

-Things to Know before Traveling to Cartagena, Colombia
+Things to Know Before Traveling to Cartagena, Colombia

 When traveling to a different country it is good to know if the destination has any visa requirements (like India) or passport validity rules.
 Have no worries because there is no tourist visa required for US citizens traveling to Cartagena under 90 days.
 You just need to have a valid passport at the time of entry and one page available for your entry stamp.

 The official currency in Colombia is the Colombian Peso.
 One thing about traveling to Cartagena or Colombia, in general, is it is VERY AFFORDABLE.
-If you are a budget traveler, you get more than your monies worth when it comes to buying food, drinks, and some cases, where you stay.
+If you are a budget traveler, you get more than your money’s worth when it comes to buying food, drinks, and some cases, where you stay.
 Cash is always great to have for tips and unexpected emergencies, but you can use your credit or debit card.
 If you have a bank that gives no penalty for using the ATM or credit card with no foreign transaction fees, even better!
 Below are the current exchange rates as of December 2018.

 $1 USD = 3169.00 Colombian Pesos